SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

 There are an estimated 35 million older adults who experience hearing loss in the U.S., 23 million of whom don't use hearing aids.1 We understand that finding the right hearing aid can be overwhelming, which is why our experts are always on the lookout for the next best solution to share with our readers.
 Lively is a new company to the hearing aid market that caught our eye, as they provide easy access to competitively-priced, high-quality hearing aids for mild to moderate hearing loss.

-Lively devices range from $1,450-$2,000 per pair, which is on the more affordable side compared to some of the leading companies we’ve tested like Miracle-Ear that charge a similar amount per ear.
-It's important to note that Lively currently only offers two behind-the-ear (BTE) hearing aid models, and they don't have solutions for severe or profound hearing loss.
+Lively devices range from $1,195 to $1,995 per pair, which is on the more affordable side compared to some of the leading companies we’ve tested like Miracle-Ear that charge a similar amount per ear.
+It's important to note that Lively currently only offers three behind-the-ear (BTE) hearing aid models, and they don't have solutions for severe or profound hearing loss.

 However, if one of their reasonably-priced, discreet BTE hearing aids meets your needs, they're a great option.
 From pricing to value to features, we'll walk you through all the details about Lively below!

-Before we get into the details of Lively's products, let's determine if they're the right provider for you.
+Before we get into the specifics of Lively’s hearing aids, let’s see if they’re the right provider for you.
 We'd recommend Lively's hearing aids for the following types of users:

 Lively's hearing aids are FDA approved for mild to moderate hearing loss.
-Both models offer high-quality sound and noise cancellation, which are essential features for seniors who enjoy outdoor activities such as golf or watching sports.
-For older adults who find themselves in social environments often, Lively devices provide voice recognition to prioritize voices over other sounds so you can effortlessly hear conversations in noisy restaurants or at concerts and other events.
-Their hearing aids come equipped with Bluetooth connectivity so that you can pair your phone, tablet, and other devices to listen to music and watch your favorite entertainment.
-Lively hearing aids have a BTE design and are nearly invisible when worn.
-Lively makes the devices in a wide variety of skin tones and hair colors for optimal discreteness.
-Below is a breakdown of Lively's two hearing aid models.
+All three models offer high-quality sound and noise cancellation, which are essential features for older adults who enjoy outdoor activities such as golf or watching sports.
+A plus for social seniors, Lively devices provide voice recognition to prioritize voices over other sounds.
+That helps you hear conversations as you dine in noisy restaurants or attend concerts.

-Money Saving Tip: Lively is currently offering zero percent APR for 24 months, giving customers more affordable monthly payment plan options.
+Money Saving Tip: Lively is currently offering zero percent APR for 12 to 18 months, giving customers more affordable monthly payment plan options.

-The Lively Rechargeable hearing aids cost $2,000 per pair.
+The Lively 2 Plus hearing aids cost $1,595 per pair or can be financed as low as $52 per month.
 This is a competitive price for rechargeable BTE devices, considering rechargeable hearing aids from premium brands like Widex range from $1,000-$1,500 for just one hearing aid.
-These devices offer up to 30 hours of sound per charge and take only three hours to recharge fully.
-If you happen to forget to charge your hearing aids one night, a one hour charge can last 16 full hours, and a thirty-minute charge can last eight hours, providing you enough battery life to get through your day.
-The Lively Rechargeable is priced similarly to rechargeable devices from other budget hearing aid providers we've tested, such as Eargo, and boasts an invisible in-the-ear design.
+Like the Lively 2 Pro, these devices offer up to 30 hours of sound per charge and take only three hours to recharge fully.
+If you happen to forget to charge your hearing aids one night, a one hour charge can last 16 full hours, and a 30-minute charge can last eight hours, providing you enough battery life to get through your day.
+The Lively 2 Plus is priced similarly to rechargeable devices from other budget hearing aid providers we've tested, such as Eargo, and boasts an invisible in-the-ear design.

-For a more economical option, Lively offers the Battery Operated model with all of the connectivity and features of their rechargeable hearing aid option.
+For a more economical option, Lively offers this battery-operated model with all of the connectivity and features of their rechargeable hearing aid options.
 It also includes a year's supply of batteries with purchase.
-At $1,450 per pair, these devices come out to $925 per device.
-If you're okay with changing out your batteries regularly, Lively Battery Operated hearing aids are a solid budget option.
-Although some battery-operated hearing aids can go up to $2,000-$3,000 per device, we found that there are also less expensive BTE devices on the market from companies we’ve reviewed, such as MDHearingAid, starting at $399 per pair.
+At $1,195 per pair, these devices come out to just over $597 per device.
+If you're okay with changing out your batteries regularly, Lively 2 Lite hearing aids are a solid budget option.
+Although some battery-operated hearing aids can go up to $2,000-$3,000 per device, we found that there are also less expensive BTE devices on the market from companies we’ve reviewed, such as MDHearing, starting at $799.99 per pair, or $39.99 per month.

-Customer Perk: Seniors who use a smartphone can download the free Lively app for hearing aid adjustments and to customize their device settings anytime, anywhere.
+Customer Perk: Seniors who use a smartphone can download the free Lively app to make hearing aid adjustments and to customize their device settings anytime, anywhere.

 Lively strives to make their buying process as simple and streamlined as possible.
 They are among the growing number of hearing aid providers that allow direct ordering from their website.
-This means that you don't have to visit an audiologist in-person for a hearing evaluation to purchase Lively hearing aids, saving you time, money and energy.
-And in today's environment, going into a clinic can be a risk for seniors, so this added safety is another benefit of Lively's buying process.
+This means that you don't have to visit an audiologist or hearing clinic in-person for a hearing evaluation to purchase Lively hearing aids, saving you time, money, and energy.

 Instead of an in-person evaluation, Lively offers a free hearing test on their website to help users determine their hearing loss level and decide if Lively hearing aids are the right fit.
 If you choose to purchase, you can either pay for your devices upfront or select one of their monthly payment plan options.
 Every purchase comes with a three-year warranty, three years of follow-up care, and a 100-day risk-free trial period to give you more bang for your buck.

 FYI: Lively provides free shipping for all of their hearing aids.
-You'll receive your devices about 1-2 weeks after ordering.
+You'll receive your devices about one to two weeks after ordering.

 When you receive your hearing aids, Lively will schedule regular virtual follow-up appointments to ensure proper use and fitting of your devices.
 These follow-ups will help resolve any issues and provide additional support and instruction so you can get the most out of your devices.
 If you find that your hearing aids aren't right for you within 100 days of purchase, Lively provides hassle-free returns for a full refund.

-In addition to their hearing aids, Lively also offers a range of add-on equipment options to customize your hearing experience.
+In addition to their hearing aids, Lively also offers add-on equipment to customize your hearing experience.

 Lively's TV Streamer, priced at $299, allows TV and other audio to stream directly to the hearing aids, turning them into wireless headphones.